tivonahaug/ic1-challenge/README.md

 This challenge is designed to evaluate your ability to solve real-world problems that Coupa Travel has faced while building an online booking tool.

+Please familiarize yourself with https://codesandbox.io/s/new and have node.js installed on your machine.
+Also download this repo and have it set up/ready to go for the interview.

 ### Data

 The dataset you will be using is found in [flights.json](./flights.json).
 It contains a list of 20 real flight search results for a round trip flight search from San Francisco to Boston.